bbodine1/astro-blog/src/content/blog/test.md

 ---
-title: Test
+title: 'Test'
-description: This is a test description
+description: 'This is a test description'
-pubDate: Jul 08 2023
+pubDate: 'Jul 08 2023'
-heroImage: /assets/uploads/img_7903_original.jpg
+heroImage: '/assets/blog-placeholder-3.jpg'
 ---

 ## This is some stuff